A-Hoenig/Project-One/README2.md

 Future developement of the site would include:

 1. Clickable images in the gallery to present a photo on full screen.
-2. Fullscreen display would then add left and right arrows to allow the user to step through the images
+2. Left and right arrows to allow the user to step through the images
-3. Dynamic effects and display of the pop up menu should be animated to make the transition less abrupt and convey a further sense of prefessionalism
+3. Dynamic effects and display of the pop up menu should be animated to make the transition less abrupt and convey a further sense of prefessionalism.
+4. Automated slide show of a collection of lading images to offer some variety on the main homepage.

-### Accessibility
+## Accessibility

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by: